davidcetinkaya/lazy-img/README.md

 `data-sm-height` – image max height in pixels for SM screens (used to generate placeholder for image). `Optional`

 `data-sm-width` – image max width in pixels for SM screens (used to generate placeholder for image). `Optional`

-`data-bg-img` - boolean.
-Only needed for CSS background images, which has to be set to true. `Optional`

 ##JavaScript settings